iamarcel/second-brain/src/site/notes/4 Archive/Notes/The Strategy of Preeminence.md

 - Most buyers base everything they do on absolute, authoritative leadership.
 - People are silently thinking, "I don't know what to do," so they are searching for someone they trust, who understands their point of view and can point them in the right direction.
 - People really are mad—they don't feel anyone is listening to what they really want.
 - You should go to someone and say, **"I understand your frustration, and I think I can help.
 Here's what I perceive you really want, and I'd like you to tell me first if that's right or wrong.
-Once you and I agree that we both clearly and fuly agree on your ultimate goals and dreams and wishes, then we can move forward with a plan to make them come true.
+Once you and I agree that we both clearly and fully agree on your ultimate goals and dreams and wishes, then we can move forward with a plan to make them come true.
 And I think I can do that for you".**

 6. The strategy of preeminence relies on authentic communications